jc2554/ECE3400-team7/docs/lab1.md

 [![External Blink Video](./image/1_1.jpg)](https://www.youtube.com/watch?v=rXavyW0d1EY)

- - we displayed the value of a potentiometer via the serial port to the screen by adding the following code
+ - We displayed the value of a potentiometer via the serial port to the screen by adding the following code:

 ```C
  Serial.begin(9600);    //Sets the data rate in bits per second (baud) for serial data transmission.